-This post tells the history of the Bohemian Style from being the fashion of a counterculture to an accepted luxurious personal style.
+This post tells the history of the Bohemian Style from being the fashion of a counterculture living in poverty to an accepted luxurious personal style.
 The post presents the look’s roots, its development over the centuries, key elements and how to get the look.

 - The Romantic Era of the 19th Century